-Request for prompt determination - If you are an estate that has terminated, you may make a request for prompt determination of liability.
-Before you can make this request, you must file a return with us.
+Request for prompt determination - You may make a request for prompt determination of liability if you are an estate that has terminated.
+A completed tax return must be on file with us before you can submit a request for prompt determination.
+Do not submit your return and request at the same time.
+Mail your initial return to the address indicated on the form.
+You should allow 12 weeks for processing.
 If your request is properly made, the expiration of the statute of limitations (absent fraud) will not extend beyond 18 months from the date of your request.
-Mail your request to Illinois Department of Revenue, P.O.
+Mail your request and a copy of your previously submitted return to Illinois Department of Revenue, P.O.
 Box 19044, Springfield, Illinois 62794-9044.